 Should I do Physical Therapy for TMJ?
 Dr. Michael Gelb will often recommend physical therapy during appliance therapy.
 It is important to do appliance therapy and physical therapy concomitantly.
 Physical therapy is recommended for both myofascial pain as well as to increase range of motion.
 The joint is mobilized during manual therapy in order to establish normal translation and lateral movements with at least 36-54 mm opening.

 Do I get my teeth fixed before I see you for TMJ and Sleep Disorders?
 We only recommend emergency dental treatment prior to TMJ therapy and Oral appliance therapy for snoring and sleep apnea.
 One of the goals of TMD treatment is to find a jaw position where all chief complaints have been alleviated.
 We work with the top cosmetic and restorative dentists to find the ideal correct bite prior to starting dental treatment.
 Oral appliance therapy for sleep apnea can change the bite.
-We want to alleviate all airway complaints and achieve a bite which is harmonious with an open airway.
+We want to alleviate all airway complaints and achieve a bite that is harmonious with an open airway.

 What are your criteria for picking an orthodontist?
 I think the best orthodontists in the world treat to an open airway, that is they move the upper and lower jaws to a position that allows the tongue and palate to move forward.
 This produces the best looking smiles in the world.
-These orthodontist like Bill Hang and John Mew achieve greater horizontal growth and intervene earlier than others.
+These orthodontists like Bill Hang and John Mew achieve greater horizontal growth and intervene earlier than others.

 Will I need braces after TMJ treatment?
 Only 5-10% of our patients need orthodontics after TMJ treatment.
 Most children under age 13 will need orthodontics after their TMJ treatment.
 Some children come to me in braces, mid orthodontic treatment due to clicking or locking.
 We work with the child to alleviate symptoms and allow the orthodontics to be completed.